The Guide to the Religions in Niue

 Not much data is available for other religions in Niue.
 You will not find places of worship for other religions on the island other than the Christian denominations already mentioned.

 According to Statistics Niue, around 8.6% of the population (around 130 people) observe another Christian denomination or religion not stated.
-10% of the population (around 150 people) are either atheist or have not stated a religion in the national census.
+10% of the population (around 150 people) are either atheists or have not stated a religion in the national census.

-More About the Religions in Niue
+More About Religion in Niue

-That’s it for the guide to the religions in Niue.
-Now check out The Complete Travel Guide to Niue and the 31 Tips for Travelling in Niue for even more trip-planning advice.
+Finally, check out The Complete Travel Guide to Niue and the 31 Tips for Travelling in Niue for even more trip-planning advice.

 Author